 So I have learned that dried beans do not have to soak overnight or require cooking forever!
 Excellent.
 I can save some cash and divorce canned beans!

-All you need is either a pressure cooker and an hour, or a pot of boiling water and a couple of hours.
+All you need is either a pressure cooker, or instant pot, and an hour, or a pot of boiling water and a couple of hours.
 Put on a kettle full of water, while that's boiling, rinse your beans in a colander and look for rocks or offending material and bad beans.
+YES - definitely look for rocks!
+Some odd ones make it through the sorter and that's hard on the teeth.
 When that's done, put the beans in a nice big saucepan.
-(I only feed 1 or 2, so I don't need to use a cauldron) Cover the beans with a generous amount of boiling water and bring it to a boil on the stovetop.
+(I only feed 1 or 2 people usually, so I don't need to use a cauldron) Cover the beans with a generous amount of boiling water and bring it to a boil on the stovetop.
 Let it boil for 2-3 minutes, then remove from the heat and let it sit for 60 minutes.
 I found I needed to rinse and repeat-they absorbed a huge amount of water and were only partially cooked.

-Pressure cookers are a great tool, (I love mine almost more than my microwave), but they can be dangerous do NOT overfill (especially the old ones).
+Pressure cookers are a great tool, (I love mine almost more than my microwave), but they can be dangerous if you do not follow the instructions for your pot.
+Do NOT overfill (especially the old ones).
 If you aren't sure what you are doing, read those manufacturers instructions, ask for help from someone who knows.
-Or buy one of the new-fangled electric types on Amazon.
-There's even one model geared towards bean cooking, but it will cook everything else just fine too.
-I'm appalled by single-taskers that just take up space. and thanks to Alton Brown, I don't have to settle.
+Or buy one of the new-fangled electric types or an instant pot on Amazon.
+There's even one model geared JUST for bean cooking, but it will cook everything else just fine too.
+Unitaskers, I'm appalled by.
+Single-taskers that just take up space. and thanks to Alton Brown, I don't have to settle.

-Heck, the ladies at the Atco Blue Flame Kitchen would be happy to help you out! http://www.atcoblueflamekitchen.com/
+Heck, the folks at the Atco Blue Flame Kitchen would also be happy to help you out with any questions about beans and pulses! http://www.atcoblueflamekitchen.com/

 I have a scanned copy of my 44 year old Aluminum Presto Pressure Cooker manual if you'd like it.
 I'll see if I can post it here soon.